AdamWelchUK/NodeRedEPEverDashboard/README.md

 Full instructions for installing raspbian, node red and the flow is below.

-This has been tested on an orginal Raspberry Pi 1 as well as a raspberry pi 4 using node red within Hass.io (docker).
+This has been tested on an original Raspberry Pi 1 as well as a raspberry pi 4 using node red within Hass.io (docker).

+I've used a range of different techniques within the flow both for my own learning and to outline to others how it is possible to do many of these processes in different ways.
+Much of this flow could have been completed in a couple of function nodes, but my javascript skills are fairly basic and I think that may have been more confusing for a node red novice.
+This is meant to be a basis for people to build upon rather than a finished product.

+A full list of EPSolar ModBus Registers is avaialble here: http://www.solar-elektro.cz/data/dokumenty/1733_modbus_protocol.pdf

 # Install instructions